No. 1: Light and Darkness

 That’s the type of love Ricoh has with me.

-The dichotomy of life and death, love and loss, are just big reminders of how light and darkness co-exist within all of us and our experiences.
+The dichotomy of life and death and love and loss reminds me that light and darkness co-exist within all of us.
 They have to.
 The human experience wouldn’t be the human experience without the presence of both.
+Aha moments like this make me realize things like grief, stress, and doubt are part of who we are just as much as peace, joy, and love.

 Reflect

-1. What parts of yourself do you usually keep in the shadows?
+What parts of yourself do you usually keep in the shadows?
 How might it feel to bring them into the light?

-2. Is there something creative you could try that might help you process what you’re feeling?
+Is there something creative you could try that might help you process what you’re feeling?

-3. How often do you allow yourself to just feel without trying to fix or change anything?
+How often do you allow yourself to just feel without trying to fix or change anything?